nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 NOTE: Make sure to use `listb` between the test cases.

-  1. Test case: `findb f/bad` <br>
+  1. Test case: `findb f/bad st/10-04-2022` <br>
-     Expected:Returns feedback saying "Bad service" and "Service was bad".
+     Expected:Returns feedback saying "Bad service" and "Service was bad", as well as bookings on the date 10-04-2022.

-  1. Test case: `findb st/10-10-202`<br>
-     Expected: Will not return any customers as only full words will be matched.

 ### Deleting a booking

    1. Test case: `deleteb 1,2,3`<br>